joeyak/go-twitch-eventsub/README.md

 If a websocket connection has no subscriptions, then it will close automatically on twitch's end so call `client.OnWelcome` and subscribe there after getting the subscription ID.

+## Major Version Changes

+v2 changes `OnRawEvent` from passing `EventSubscription` to `PayloadSubscription`.
+This allows extra information to be passed in the event instead of just the type.

 ## Authorization

 For authorization, a user access token must be used.
 An app access token will cause an error.
 See the Authorization section in the [Twitch Docs](https://dev.twitch.tv/docs/eventsub/manage-subscriptions/#subscribing-to-events)